zieren/eltern-emailer/text.md

 ### `elternportal`

-These parameters are used to log into the Eltern-Portal.
+These parameters are used to process Eltern-Portal.
 To disable Eltern-Portal, leave the defaults unchanged or remove the whole `elternportal` section.

 * `url` The URL of your school's Eltern-Portal, e.g. `https://theogymuc.eltern-portal.org`
 * `user` The login email address